rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/gcp.md

 ### 6. Setup Externalize databases

-For deployment on `AWS EC2`, it is mandatory to setup external databases for both MYSQL and MONGODB.
+For deployment on `GCP Virtual machine`, it is mandatory to setup external databases for both MYSQL and MONGODB.

-Please follow our guide on [Configure external databases](./../configure_external_databases.md){:target="_blank"}.
+Please follow our guide on <a href="/self-hosted-deployment/configure_external_databases/" target="_blank">Configure external databases</a>.

 ### 6. Setup DronaHQ Environment